-Theme or area Page Detail Responsible Date to be (see full report for more info) person completed Predictable 47 Work with individuals to understand what challenges they might environments experience with a change of location, environment and routine and consider together how these could be addressed to minimise the impact.
-Predictable .
-48 Support regarding the transition to hospital will ideally be tailored environments to the individual.
-It could involve an assessment of the person's normal routine and explore how aspects of it could be Dun ali at ala la 40 implemented within the hospital environment.
-Predictable 48 Ensure that all staff are honest and transparent about potential environments timescales and keep children and young people regularly informed of any changes to these.
-Predictable 49 Use either general or personalised timetables to structure the time environments 43 on the ward.
-This should be followed closely as possible, and environments children and young people should be informed of any changes as soon as possible.
-Predictable 50 Implement a system which allows children and young people to environments have access to the list of staff scheduled to be in the following day.
+Theme or area Page Detail (see full report for more info) Responsible person Date to be completed Predictable environments 47 Work with individuals to understand what challenges they might experience with a change of location, environment and routine and consider together how these could be addressed to minimise the impact.
+Predictable environments 48 Support regarding the transition to hospital will ideally be tailored to the individual.
+It could involve an assessment of the person's normal routine and explore how aspects of it could be implemented within the hospital environment.
+Predictable environments 48 Ensure that all staff are honest and transparent about potential timescales and keep children and young people regularly informed of any changes to these.
+Predictable environments 49 Use either general or personalised timetables to structure the time on the ward.
+This should be followed closely as possible, and children and young people should be informed of any changes as soon as possible.
+Predictable environments 50 Implement a system which allows children and young people to have access to the list of staff scheduled to be in the following day.
 However, make sure people are aware that due to illness or unforeseen circumstances, there is the possibility of the list not always matching who will be there the next day.
-Predictable 51 Ensure that changes made to the physical appearance or layout of environments the ward are kept to a minimum.
+Predictable environments 51 Ensure that changes made to the physical appearance or layout of the ward are kept to a minimum.
 If things do need to change, ensure that sensory needs are considered, and children and young people in hospital are involved and informed during the process.
 Culture and approach 52 Start by listening (and then act) Culture and approach 53 Make sure all staff are autism informed.
 Culture and approach 54 Screen everyone admitted and assess those who need it.
 Use findings to inform individual care planning.